YiGeeker/Five-in-a-Row_MFC/README.md

 ## How to build ##

 This project use cmake build system.
-First of all, you should install MSVC 11 or later with MFC and have cmake execute file.
+First of all, you should install MSVC 11 or later with MFC and have cmake executable file.
 Change to the directory where *CMakeLists.txt* exists, and type in command line:

 ``` console